OfficeDev/teamsfx-cli-action/README.md

 # GitHub Action for TeamsFx CLI

+> This action will be deprecated soon.
+Please follow this [guide](https://aka.ms/teamsfx-add-cicd-new) to setup CICD pipeline using CLI directly.

 The TeamsFx CLI GitHub Action is an integration of [TeamsFx CLI](https://www.npmjs.com/package/@microsoft/teamsfx-cli) commands, which helps Teams app developers to automate their CI/CD workflow.